MartinPaulEve/meTypeset/README.md

 meTypeset is a tool to covert from Microsoft Word .docx format to NLM/JATS-XML for scholarly/scientific article typesetting.

 meTypeset is a fork of the OxGarage stack and uses TEI as an intemediary format to facilitate interchange.
-Components are licensed under the GPL v2 and the Creative Commons Attribution-Sharealike 3.0 clauses, according to the various original sources of the fork.
+Components are licensed under the GPL v2 or later and the Creative Commons Attribution-Sharealike 3.0 clauses, according to the various original sources of the fork.

 The transforms within this software can be invoked in several different ways: